TrapFlow: Controllable Website Fingerprinting Defense via Dynamic Backdoor Learning: A New Defense: TrapFlow

 where $w$ is the perturbation function determining how the poisoned trace $\hat{\bm{x}}$ is constructed from the clean trace $\bm{x}$.

-Through this approach, the defender achieves a flexible, server-side defense deployable across various network environments without incurring significant overhead.
-Since we do not delay any real packets, our defense do not incur any overhead in time.
+Through this injection, the defender achieves a flexible, exit node defense deployable across various network environments.
+Since we do not delay any real cells, our defense does not incur any overhead in time.